 Monthly Dialogue Meeting

 You are warmly invited to a monthly dialogue, a gentle gathering appearing as the self-evident wholeness of what is, already whole and ever-present.
+Nothing is being offered here as a teaching, a method, or a practice.

 These meetings last 90 minutes and are offered on a donation basis.
 Contributions are welcome but not required.